Generalization Bounds for Rank-sparse Neural Networks: Conclusion and Future Directions

 \section{Conclusion and Future Directions}

 For linear networks, deep neural networks and convolutional neural networks, we have shown generalization bounds which capture the implications of approximate low-rank structure in weight matrices in terms of sample complexity.
 The bounds are expressed in terms of the Schatten $p$ quasi norms of the weight matrices, and are, to the best of our knowledge, the first bounds for deep learning which incorporate both norm-based and parameter counting qualities.
 When $p\rightarrow 0$, the bounds behave like a parameter-counting sample complexity of $\widetilde{O}\left( L^3+ L\sum_{\ell=1}^L [\wel+\welmm] \rankstrictl\right) $, taking into account (exact) low-rank structure in the weight matrices.
 For more moderate values of $p$, the bounds incorporate norm-based quantities and incorporate \textit{approximate} low-rank structure.
-Even in the case of linear maps, Subsection~\ref{sec:linnet} provides original bounds for multi-class classification in the presence of \textit{low-rank structure over the classes}, offering an alternative to state-of-the-art results such as~\cite{Lei2019}.
-We believe such results are of independent interest.
+Even in the case of linear maps, Subsection~\ref{sec:linnet} provides original bounds for multi-class classification in the presence of \textit{low-rank structure over the classes}, offering an alternative to classic results such as~\cite{Lei2019}.